Arthur-Aillet/Cevy/docs/NetworkRFC.md

 The *server* is responsible for delivering state and state change information to the client, missing state information should be considered to be out of date by the client.

-the server can choose to let fail or succeed Client Actions, but it must respond. the server keeps track of all connect Client Actions, and will relay state-change information triggered by such an action if applicable
+the server can choose to let fail or succeed Client Actions.
+By default, it must respond. the server keeps track of all connect Client Actions, and will relay state-change information triggered by such an action if applicable

 ### User: